rpturbina/homework-spotify-app/README.md

 * Search for tracks that you love
 * Can create playlists for tracks that you choose

+### Bonuses Features~

 * Can see display name and profile picture of your Spotify account
 * Dark Mode / Light Mode feature for switching them

-### Bonuses Features~

-* TBC
+* To be continued

 ## Built with